Run5/GoodTrails/README.md

  * Pug
  * CSS

- ### Users will have the ability to sign-up (edit)
+ ### Key Features
    * the authenticated user can create a collection of trails they are either interested in, or have previously visited.
 This is accomplished by selecting state codes which houses the trail data for a variety of trails with ranging difficulties.
-   * ability to write reviews reflecting specific trails, and will have the ability to edit and delete these reviews.
+   * ability to write, and read reflecting specific trails
+   * ability to edit and delete these reviews.

  ### Brief Code Snippet
-  * Dynamically create review divs
+  * The code below ynamically create review divs
   ```javascript
 function renderReviews(reviews, reviewDisplayContainer) {
   // console.log("line 259, reviews array has length?", reviews.length);